libxsmm/libxsmm/documentation/tensorflow.md

   <line-of-target-flags-from-above> \
   //tensorflow/python/kernel_tests:conv_ops_test
 ```
-## Running Inception-V3 inference on the imagenet dataset
+## Running Inception-V3 inference on the ImageNet dataset

 Please follow the instructions at the following [link](https://github.com/tensorflow/models/blob/master/inception/README.md#getting-started) to download and preprocess the Inception-V3 dataset:
 The relevant part of the instructions are duplicated below for convenience.